maedoc/frand123/Readme.md

-# The frand123 Fortran wrapper for the Random123 C library
+# The frand123 Fortran and C wrapper for the low-level Random123 C library

 The frand123 Fortran wrapper for the Random123 C library provides random number generators (RNG) to Fortran using the random bits generated using functions of the Random123 C library.